vmware/govmomi/govc/USAGE.md

   govc permissions.remove -principal $USER@vsphere.local /dc1/host/cluster1

 Options:
-  -group=false           True, if principal refers to a group name; false, for a user name -i=false               Use moref instead of inventory path -principal=            User or group for which the permission is defined
+  -f=false               Ignore NotFound fault if permission for this entity and user or group does not exist -group=false           True, if principal refers to a group name; false, for a user name -i=false               Use moref instead of inventory path -principal=            User or group for which the permission is defined